 ‘Persona’ is much like a fictional character which represents one of the user categories that you are designing for.
 Such kind of identity, that is created for evaluation, must be framed after careful research, that too if it is worthy of the effort.

 Yes, inventing a totally new persona is interesting and creative, but it will be of no use if it has no relation to the user stats of your online product.
 This fictional character is futile as it will not correspond to your business.
-An ideal approach in building a solid character is by doing an in-depth research in the form of user exams, questionnaires, interviews, scenario-based inquiries and other methods and then making that fictitious identity.
+An ideal approach to building a solid character is by doing in-depth research in the form of user exams, questionnaires, interviews, scenario-based inquiries, and other methods and then making that fictitious identity.
 Remember, personas should always reflect patterns that you have

 User Scenarios and Story cards